adpharm/astro-emails/README.md

 ## TODO:

+- [ ] Do this all in a Vite plugin????
 - [ ] How can we build just the file that changed?
 We currently build the entire `pages/` directory.
 - [ ] Prevent building twice by separating chokidar from `ready` and `change` events.
 - [ ] Auto-VML - i.e. no components, all done behind the scenes.